cdstg/saproject/README.md

 - Select a book to purchase.
 - Checkout and purchase the item using Stripe Elements.
 - Display a confirmation of purchase to the user with the total amount of the charge and Stripe Payment Intent ID (beginning with pi_).
-- The application is structured in such a way that you’re able to run it locally and integrate other Stripe features easily later.
+- The application should bne structured in such a way that you’re able to run it locally and integrate other Stripe features easily later.

 ## Running the Application